armory/docs/content/en/cd-as-a-service/setup/cli.md

 ## Install the CLI

-You can run the CLI in Docker. or you can install the CLI on your Mac or Linux workstation.
+You can run the CLI in Docker, or you can install the CLI on your Mac or Linux workstation.

 ### Docker image